ibm-cloud-docs/Cloudant/offerings/bluemix.md

 To use the API to view the current provisioned throughput capacity allocated or change the target provisioned throughput capacity for an {{site.data.keyword.cloudant_short_notm}} instance, see the [Capacity API documentation](/docs/services/Cloudant?topic=cloudant-capacity).

-The API syntax for changing the capacity will also be shown in the **Increase capacity through API** tab at the bottom of the Capacity page for instances deployed in a Resource Group.
+The API syntax for changing the capacity will also be shown in the **Increase capacity through API** tab on the Capacity page for instances deployed in a Resource Group.

 ### Monitoring usage